This low carb and Keto bacon pecan bark is a tasty candy with only 2g net carbs per serving.

 (A running gag on Parks and Rec is that he has stashes of bacon hidden all over the office.)
-Caramel Pecan Brittle would have been delicious enough on its own, but bacon really puts it over the top.
+Caramel Pecan Bark would have been delicious enough on its own, but bacon really puts it over the top.
 It’s the perfect blend of sweet and salty.

 As a diabetic, I usually avoid the stuff altogether.
-But this brittle is different.
+But this dessert is different.
 It was much easier to make than I was expecting and when I substituted in sugar-free sweetener, the carb count went down to only 2g net carbs.
 Outstanding.
-But I’ve already eaten too much of this addictive brittle.
+But I’ve already eaten too much of this addictive candy.

 Time to stash it away for another day.

-Low Carb Bacon Pecan Caramel Bark
+Low Carb Keto Bacon Pecan Bark

-1 cup pecan halves
+- 1 cup pecan halves

 - 1/4 cup butter

-1/2 cup Swerve or equivalent granulated sweetener
+- 1/2 cup Swerve or equivalent granulated sweetener

-2 teaspoons vanilla extract
+- 2 teaspoons vanilla extract

-3 slices bacon
+- 3 slices bacon